augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 Download Ceres1.14.0 from source and build as follows.
 1. `wget -O ceres114.tar.gz https://github.com/ceres-solver/ceres-solver/archive/1.14.0.tar.gz && tar -xf ceres114.tar.gz && cd ceres-solver-1.14.0`
 2. Build with CMake and install
 3. If you want to build Ceres without Suitesparse, then change the `option(SUITESPARSE "Enable SuiteSparse."
-ON)` To `OFF` in the Ceres CMakeLists.txt.
+ON)`to `OFF` in the Ceres CMakeLists.txt.
 4. Ceres uses the Eigen Library, `add_definitions(-DEIGEN_DONT_ALIGN=1)` in CMakeLists.txt if necessary.

 ### Intalling OpenGV 1.0